pawelleckii/Book-Price-Miner/README.md

 ## Adding a new bookstore API
 *To add a new bookstore API, developer has to take three simple steps:*
-* Create a new class handling this bookstore API in package ihs.api.bookstores (created class has to implement CheapestBookDownloader interface)
+* Create a new class handling new bookstore API in package ihs.api.bookstores (created class has to implement CheapestBookDownloader interface)
 * Add new instance of created class to list of bookstores in 'ihs.api.API'
 * Add a new instance in Enum 'Bookstore'